Research Projects

 therein].

-Another guest, 4-pyridinealdazine, that has the tendency to form π-π dimers, on the one hand and H-bonds with water molecules on the other, is encapsulated into βCD with the accompanying water molecules and forms βCD trimers (Figure A4), detected for the first time [13], with host /guest ratio 3:2, a highly unusual stoichiometry.
+Another guest, 4-pyridinealdazine, that has the tendency to form π-π dimers on the one hand, and H-bonds with water molecules on the other, is encapsulated into βCD with the accompanying water molecules and forms βCD trimers (Fig. A4), detected for the first time [13], with host / guest ratio 3:2, a highly unusual stoichiometry.

 Fig. A4.
-Two βCD trimers forming channels encompassing 4-pyridinealdazine dimers (grey) and the water clusters (pink) H-bonded to the guests.
+Two βCD trimers forming channels.
+Each trimer holds a 4-pyridinealdazine dimer (guests in grey) and water clusters (pink) connecting by H-bonds the guests.

 II.
 Self-assembly in solution and solid state